 Do Not Underestimate the Cold

-Under no circumstances should ice divers underestimate the cold water.
+Divers should under no circumstances underestimate the cold water.
 It is best to warm up properly before the dive by doing light exercises.
 A proper diving suit is essential.

 A drysuit is used here, which protects the diver from cooling down for about one hour under ice.
 After the dive, the diver should immediately put on suitable clothing and preferably drink warm beverages such as tea.